mpi-astronomy/ml4astro2025/docs/content/logistics.md

 ## <i class="fa-solid fa-drumstick-bite"></i> Lunches & Coffee Breaks

 The event provides lunch and coffee breaks at the venue.
 Vegetarian options will be available (no need to pre-order).
-If you have any additional dietary requirements (and may not have indicated so in your registration form), please email [Kai Polsterer](mailto:Kai.Polsterer@h-its.org) well in advance.
+If you have any additional dietary requirements (and may not have indicated so in your registration form), please email [Nikos Gianniotis](mailto:nikos.gianniotis@h-its.org) well in advance.

 ## <i class="fa-solid fa-universal-access"></i> Accessibility